arturcarvalho/tutorial-1/README.md

   variables: {
     input: {
       name: "Rob",
-      email: "rob@hammerframework.com",
+      email: "rob@redwoodjs.com",
-      message: "I love hammer!"
+      message: "I love Redwood!"
     }
   }
 });
 ```

-If you'll recall `<HammerForm>` gives us all of the fields in a nice object where the key is the name of the field, which means the `data` object we're receiving in `onSubmit` is already in the proper format that we need for the `input`!
+If you'll recall `<RedwoodForm>` gives us all of the fields in a nice object where the key is the name of the field, which means the `data` object we're receiving in `onSubmit` is already in the proper format that we need for the `input`!

 Now we can update the `onSubmit` function to invoke the mutation with the data it receives: